OIDC implementation

 Forcing re-authentication

-To force the end-user to re-authenticate every single time, use the URL parameter prompt=login
+To force the end-user to re-authenticate, specify the URL parameter prompt=login

 max_age=0